3 Days in New York City for First-Timers: Great Things to Do

-As a first timer visiting the New York, you would want to experience as many things as you can.
+As a first-timer visiting New York, you would want to experience as many things as you can.

 You would want to squeeze a lot of attractions into your three days visit but then, it’s impossible to take in all the excitement across the five boroughs in such a short time.